OneMoreSummer/academic-kickstart/content/post/rae-at-super-4s-regional-u17s/index.md

 ---
 The Super 4s is an annual event, held at Loughborough, for the four regions at the U17 age group.
 Having run for the last seven years, the South & West, London & East, the North and the Midlands compete in 3 50 over matches and 2 T20 matches.
 Essentialy it is part of the selection process for the Young Lions, England’s U19 side.

+What do we find?
+Q1 & Q2 percentages are  higher than Q3 & Q4.

 ![](super4s-qtr-s.jpg)

 ![](u17-super-4s-qtr-.jpg)